jaideepbir/mcp-server-with-authz/README.md

 - Chat interfaces

 It can also be used with local agents that leverage the Gemini API for natural language interaction.

+Additionally, the tools are compatible with Google's Agent Development Kit, allowing you to create agents that work with Google's ecosystem.

 ## Conventional Commits